 As previously mentioned, the 10 h.p was Calcott’s most famous car and the plaque which is situated outside of Calcott Ten is massively influenced by it.

 The Coventry City Council cleverly designed it in the shape of its radiator, as you can see pictured above.
 How cool is that?
 The plaque is in remembrance of what Calcott Ten used to be and it’s there to stay.

 9. The Calcott Ten Logo Was Inspired By Calcott Bro’s Company Design.

 Calcott Ten wants to make sure that the building’s history travels through with the brand and that we don’t forget about the amazing journey it’s been on!

 10. To This Day, The Building Has Remnants Of The Calcott Bro’s Era Left For You To See!

 From mosaic floors to stunning stained glass windows, this perfectly crafted listed building is definitely easy on the eye!
 As seen from the picture above, the exterior of the building is made out of red brick with cream terracotta, just beautiful!

 How lucky are you if you get to call this your home during uni?
 Even we’re jealous!
 P.S – Did you know Coventry is also the City of Culture 2021?
-They have a year packed full of amazing events for you to experience and can all be found here.
+They have a year packed full of amazing events for you to experience.

 If you’re interested in this property, why not give our friendly team a call?
 They’ll be able to chat through some options with you and give you any more pieces of information on the history of Calcott Ten that you want to know!